fairagro/m4.2_basic_middleware/README.md

   python -m unittest discover -s middleware
   ```

+  Unit tests are executed automatically by the github action `Python Code Check`

 - [Container structure tests](https://github.com/GoogleContainerTools/container-structure-test).
 These tests are used to check if ready built docker containers
   work as expected.
 You can find everything related to these tests in the folder `test/container-structure-test`.
 This folder includes a special middleware config
   that is used for testing, without accessing real research repositories.
 You will also find the actual `container-structure-test` config that defines the actual tests